-The future world has forever changed and Miami is permanently flooded.
-Night is when the city really comes alive, and daytime is filled with emptiness and hardly anyone walking around.
+The future world has forever changed, and Miami is permanently flooded.
+The night is when the city really comes alive, and daytime is filled with emptiness and hardly anyone walking around.
 The film introduces Nick (Hugh Jackman), a man who limps on one leg due to fighting in many wars.

-In the present day, Nick, along with his long-time friend played by actress Thandiwe Newton, make money by allowing people to use their Reminiscence machine.
+In the present day, Nick and his long-time friend, played by actress Thandiwe Newton, make money by allowing people to use their Reminiscence machine.
 The Reminiscence machine allows people to revisit memories from their past as often as they like as long as they pay the fee.
 Because the world is filled with suffering and pain, many people would much prefer to look back in life rather than look forward.
-Using the Reminiscence also helps to put criminals behind bars and keeps justice and peace alive in Miami.
+Using Reminiscence also helps to put criminals behind bars and keeps justice and peace alive in Miami.

 Life for Nick is simple until he meets a new client named Mae (Rebecca Ferguson).
 Mae wishes to hire the use of Reminiscence so she can locate her keys.
 But for Nick, he falls in love with her harder tan anyone he’s ever met before.
 A romance between the two begins but soon, out of nowhere, Mae vanishes!
 Now Nick conducts his very own investigation to find out where she is and what happened to her.

 The look of this film is incredible.
 It’s visually stunning and pleasing, especially when it comes to the look of Miami and the futuristic elements that come with it.
 Visual effects and the creative aspects are fun, and I generally enjoyed the concept of the Reminiscence machine as well as the other gadgets that surround it.